SolidDigital/solid-dynamics/readme.txt

 Elementor Widget Usage

 Solid Dynamics provides an Admin Page called, "Widget Usage" under the "Solid Dynamics" menu that shows the individual posts in which a widget is used.
 Currently, the Elementor Element Manager only shows the total number of usages of a widget.
 We're always wondering where those widgets are being used, and "Widget Usage" is the answer to that question.

+Elementor Custom CSS Info

+A Solid Dynamics Admin Page called, "Custom CSS Usage" shows two types of custom CSS.
+First, at the top of the page is shown the total lines of custom CSS in the Elementor site settings.
+Second, in a table below is shown the pages that have widget with custom CSS under the Advanced tab.

 Elementor Dynamic Tags